 · When the employee has been in H-1B status for less than 6 years

 · Trade Visas (H-1B1, E-3, TN-1) Chile, Singapore, Australia, Canada, Mexico

 · MDs who have received a J-waiver of their 2 years foreign residency requirement.

 · H-1Bs filed by institution of higher education (or its affiliated or related nonprofit entities), a nonprofit research organization, or a government research organization.

-3. Employees with a U.S. master’s degree or higher get two chances at the H-1B cap. an H-B cap lottery, including all cases.
+3. Employees with a U.S. master’s degree or higher get two chances at the H-1B cap.
+The USCIS first runs an H-B cap lottery, including all cases.
 This is for the 65,000 H-1B regular cap slots.
 Then, the USCIS runs a Masters Cap H-1B lottery to determine 20,000 lottery winners.

 4. Cap-Gap Rule: USCIS automatically extends the H-1B status of OPT F-1 students who win the H-1B lottery.
 The OPT F-1 status is extended through October 1, at which point the status converts to H-1B by operation of law.